Adonism: Sättler's early life: 1884–1925

-Sättler was born on 7 March 1884 as the son of a police constable in Most, a city in northern Bohemia, a Czech region which was then a part of the Austro-Hungarian Empire.
+Sättler was born on 7 March 1884 as the son of a police constable in Most, a city in northern Bohemia, a Czech region which was then a part of Austria-Hungary.
 There he attended elementary and then grammar school, where he excelled in languages, learning Greek, Hebrew, Arabic, Ancient Greek and Latin by the time that he left.
 He had also begun writing for a local newspaper.
 He began attending the Charles University of Prague, where he initially studied philology, but becoming bored of this, switched to Oriental studies.
 At the university, he became a favourite student of Professor Max Grünert, who gave Sättler the notes for a Persian-German dictionary that had been left unfinished by Dr Jakob Polak.
 Sättler completed the task, producing the first ever dictionary between the two languages.
 In 1905 he travelled to Montenegro and Albania, being paid to do so by the Austrian Institute of Military Geography, who employed him to check the accuracy of their maps.
 The following year, he travelled to Dresden in Germany, where he met his literary idol, Karl May, whose German-language adventure novels had inspired him as a child.
 In the latter part of 1906 and much of 1907, he again went travelling, this time visiting Albania, Lebanon and Syria (which he used as inspiration for several novels that he would later write), and in 1908 he then travelled to the north of Europe, visiting Finland.

 In 1909 he began studying for a doctorate, earning it by writing a dissertation on the Arabian dialect of Hadramaut, while in the same year marrying Anastasia Goldschmidt.
 Gaining employment at a private school for foreign languages in Prague, he co-wrote two books on how to study the German language with the owner of the school.
 Using what he described as the "direct learning method", he attempted to teach people the language using the methods developed by Jan Amos Comenius.
 He then worked as a private tutor both in the house of Count Khevenhüller in Beirut and the consular school in Salonika.
 It was while he was here that the First World War broke out across Europe, and he began travelling across the Ottoman Empire (which was on the side of the Austro-Hungarian Empire).